Dr. Lisa Hardebeck

 She utilizes a wide variety of therapeutic techniques, but gravitates toward evidence-based, "third wave" cognitive behavioral therapies (CBTs), including ACT (Acceptance and Commitment Therapy), CFT (Compassion Focused Therapy), Dialectical Behavioral Therapy (DBT) and other mindfulness-based approaches.
 Most important to Dr. Hardebeck is focusing on the needs of individual clients and developing warm, collaborative relationships with them.

 While she has enjoyed a varied practice over the years, Dr. Hardebeck has become especially passionate about couples therapy in recent years.
-She has completed the Level 3 Practicum Training in Gottman Method Couples Therapy and is currently participating in their Certification Track.
-Additionally, Dr. Hardebeck has participated in training related to Emotionally-Focused Couples Therapy (EFT) and Acceptance and Commitment Therapy (ACT), modalities which she also draws on in her work with couples.
+She is a Certified Gottman Therapist and a Certified Discernment Counselor.
+Additionally, Dr. Hardebeck has completed advanced training in Emotionally-Focused Couples Therapy (EFT) and Acceptance and Commitment Therapy (ACT), modalities which she also draws on in her work with couples.

 Dr. Hardebeck lives in Tacoma with her spouse of over 30 years, and they have two adult children.
 In her free time she enjoys reading, hiking, paddleboarding, and spending time with family, as well as an occasional game of horseshoes at Wright Park.